 - Finding organic food is pretty easy*

 *I was amazed by the amount of fresh produce and food in general that was organic.
 I did start to think that the quality of the certification body may not be as strict as it is back here in Australian.
-One known factor is that an organic food product or vegetable for instance can also be genetically modified in the US, unless labelled otherwise.
 Some of the fresh produce that we saw that was labelled organic, looked a little too shiny, big and perfect to be organic and naturally that size.
 No wonder so many cafes and restaurants can be 100% organic.
 In our city, we only have one, that also happens to be vegan, but I think they use organic where possible.
 This cafe seems to be influenced by what we saw in America.

 Our top favourite eats while in LA were Gracias Madre in West Hollywood, Yoga-urt in Glendale, MADCAPRA Falafel at Grand Central Market and Plant, Food and Wine at Venice Beach.